allisonlynnbasore14/ComputerMusic/results.md

 ---
 ### Results:

+Overall, our finished product was a web app that allows to user to chose a song to make a new song using Markov Chain analysis and music theory.
+Please see the video below for a demonstration.

-### Graphical User Interface
+### The Graphical User Interface Evolution

-#### The user interface progressed over the course of our project.
+The user interface progressed over the course of our project.
 This advancement exemplifies the progress of the music we created.
 It started out as a bare minimum, but was eventually morphed into something beautiful.
 Below is a picture of the final User Interface, the previous user interfaces are shown below that picture.

-#### Here, users are able to use the click down to find a song they want to base their new song on.
+Here, users are able to use the click down to find a song they want to base their new song on.
 The user should then hit play to hear thier new song play through Sonic Pi.

 ## Page 1